mfumagalli/Copenhagen/Files/day1.md

 **IMPORTANT NOTE**: These commands are given as a mere example as, in practise, such analyses should be performed on larger genomic regions.

-We want to select only a subset of PEL samples with high Native American ancestry, or check the level of admixture in our NAM samples.
+We want to check the level of admixture in our NAM samples.
 We use ngsAdmix, which again works on genotype probabilities and not on individual calls.
 This is suitable for low-depth data.

 ngsAdmix requires genotype likelihoods in BEAGLE format as input.
 We can compute these quantities with ANGSD with `-doGlf 2`.
 ```
-$ANGSD/angsd -b $DATA/ALL.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -b $DATA/ALL.bams -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 50 -setMaxDepth 200 -doCounts 1 \
+        -minMapQ 20 -minQ 20 -minInd 20 -setMinDepth 30 -setMaxDepth 120 -doCounts 1 \
         -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 \
         -SNP_pval 1e-4 \
         -doGlf 2